 Many of us have spent the long, cold winter inside.
-And when we workout, it’s usually indoors as well—at home or in the gym.
+And when we workout, it’s usually indoors as well—at home (by using the best treadmill for sprinting) or in the gym.
 Thankfully, it’s finally warm and sunny out.
 That means now is the time to get outside and make exercising fun.

 Believe it or not, the playground is a great place to exercise.
 It has everything you need and just as many options as your gym.
 But it makes for a much more interesting and fun workout.
 Your imagination is your only limitation.

 Plus, if you feel you don’t have time to exercise because you look after children, then take them to the playground and let them play on the swings while you “play” at fitness on everything else.

 In today’s video article my good friend, fitness coach Kevin Kearns, shows you how to get out of the office and the gym and get a great workout at your local playground, using only what’s already there.
 Pull ups, wall hops, picnic table jumps, monkey bar swings and fun!
 This is a small preview from his new comprehensive Improvised Playground Workout video series from Tambuli Media.

 Pull-up handles are everywhere at playgrounds.
 In our video playground there is a set of them; in others they can be a pull-up bar or monkey bar that you use, or even the cross-bar of a swing set.
 Pull-ups are great for your upper body, great for strength training and you’re out in the sun.